 New age commerce called ‘hyperlocal’

 On-demand services require instant provisioning of goods and services ordered via mobile app If I order something and receive it 3 days after, that’s not on-demand provisioning of services and goods; that is e-commerce, something Amazon and eBay already do.
 Amazon and eBay are not closely of what I call on-demand.

-So in order to deliver goods on time (for services we already have the ‘Uber’ model), on-demand economy has taken turn to the ‘hyperlocal’ model of delivery.
+So to deliver goods on time (for services we already have the ‘Uber’ model), the on-demand economy has taken turn to the ‘hyperlocal’ model of delivery.